A Construction of $C^r$ Conforming Finite Element Spaces in Any Dimension

 On the contrary, the construction of $C^r$ conforming finite elements on $d$-cube grids is much easier.
-In fact, a family of $C^r$ conforming finite elements was designed in Hu and Zhang \cite{hu2015minimal} on macro-$d$-cube grids by using the space $Q_{r+1}$ consisting of polynomials of degree $\le r+1$ in each variable, see {also} Hu, Huang and Zhang \cite{hu2011lowest} for $C^1$ conforming fininte elements on macro-$d$-cube grids.
+In fact, a family of $C^r$ conforming finite elements was designed in Hu and Zhang \cite{hu2015minimal} on macro-$d$-cube grids by using the space $\mathcal Q_{r+1}$ consisting of polynomials of degree $\le r+1$ in each variable, see also Hu, Huang and Zhang \cite{hu2011lowest} for $C^1$ conforming finite elements on macro-$d$-cube grids.

-Given the difficulty of constructing $C^r$ conforming elements in $d$ dimensions, an alternative way is to weaken the continuity and to construct nonconforming elements.
-In this direction, the first and very elegant construction is from Wang and Xu \cite{wang2013minimal}, where nonconforming finite elements on simplicial grids were proposed and analyzed {for $d \ge m$} by using the space $\mathcal{P}_m$ as the shape function space {for $m \le d$}.
-For the case $m = 2$, it recovers a very famous nonconforming element, namely, the Morley element, of fourth order problems \cite{Morley1968, wang2013minimal}.
-That family was {laterly} extended to the case $m = d+1$ by enriching the {full polynomial} space $\mathcal{P}_m$ with higher order bubbles in Wu and Xu \cite{wu2019nonconforming}.
-Recently, a family of $H^m$ nonconforming finite elements was established by employing an interior penalty technique for the case $m>d$, using the space $\mathcal{P}_m$ as the shape function space, see Wu and Xu \cite{wu2017pmip}.
-While in Hu and Zhang \cite{Hu2017}, a family of two dimensional $H^m$ nonconforming elements was constructed on triangular grids, using the space $\mathcal{P}_{2m-3}$ as the shape function space when $m>3$.
+Given the difficulty of constructing $C^r$ conforming elements in $d$ dimensions, an alternative way is to weaken the continuity and to construct $H^{r+1}$ \textit{nonconforming elements}.
+In this direction, the first and very elegant construction in any dimension is from Wang and Xu \cite{wang2013minimal}, where nonconforming finite elements on simplicial triangulations were proposed and analyzed for $d \ge r+1$ by using the space $\mathcal{P}_{r+1}$ as the shape function space.
+For the case $r = 1$, it recovers a very famous nonconforming element, namely, the Morley element, of fourth order problems \cite{morley1968triangular,ming2006morley}.
+That family was later extended to the case $r = d$ by enriching the full polynomial space $\mathcal{P}_{r+1}$ with higher order bubbles in Wu and Xu \cite{wu2019nonconforming}.
+Recently, a family of $H^{r+1}$ nonconforming finite elements was established by employing an interior penalty technique for the case $r+1>d$, using the space $\mathcal{P}_{r+1}$ as the shape function space, see Wu and Xu \cite{wu2017pmip}.
+While in Hu and Zhang \cite{hu2017canonical}, a family of two dimensional $H^{r+1}$ nonconforming elements was constructed on triangular grids, using the space $\mathcal{P}_{2r-1}$ as the shape function space when $r>2$.

-If non-polynomials are considered as the shape functions, the virtual element method \cite{beirao2014hitchhiker,beirao2013basic} can be used to design conforming and nonconforming approximations of the space $H^m$ in $d$ dimensions.
+If non-polynomials are considered as the shape functions, the \textit{virtual element method} \cite{beirao2014hitchhiker,beirao2013basic} can be used to design both conforming and nonconforming approximations of the space $H^{r+1}$ in any dimension.
 The interested readers can refer to Antonietti, Manzini and Verani \cite{antonietti2020conforming}, Chen and Huang \cite{chen2020nonconforming}, Huang \cite{huang2020nonconforming2} for relevant virtual element methods.